selimsevencan/cv/README.md

 ## Running jekyll locally

-(You don't need to run it locally to update this, do it on github's web ui)
+*(You don't need to run it locally to update this, do it on github's web ui)*

+Since after your every change a new cv will be generated, this may cause excessive number of generations.
+To avoid this you may choose to make several commits on your local environment.
+Then push them all at once.
+To be able to preview the CV you should run Jekyll locally.

 You should look at [jekyll's own documentation](https://jekyllrb.com/docs) but, this is how you'd get started;